 - Interpersonal and Cross-Cultural Competencies – High empathy combined with an ability to manage boundaries effectively.
 Ability to provide inclusive support to a group that represents a broad range of styles and identities.
 Ability to prioritize and foster equity and diversity.

 - Mathematical Skills - Ability to compute and accurately verify dates and times for timekeeping and leave.

 Note: Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

+Employee will sometimes be exposed to outside weather conditions.
 Specific vision abilities required by the job include close vision and the ability to adjust focus.
-The employee must occasionally lift and/or move up to 50 pounds.
+The employee must occasionally lift and/or move up to 20 lbs.

 Sacramento Waldorf School does not discriminate based on race, ethnicity, age, gender, or any protected class.
-We recognize that the range of ethnicities, nationalities, languages, socio-economic backgrounds, sexual orientation, learning differences, and life experiences within our community enhance the school’s learning environment, and we are committed to fostering diversity, equity and inclusion.
+We recognize that the range of ethnicities, nationalities, languages, socio-economic backgrounds, sexual orientation, learning differences, and life experiences within our community enhance the school’s learning environment, and we are committed to fostering diversity, equity, and inclusion.